yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/Advice.md

 - Dive into Deep Learning: course website [here](https://d2l.ai/).
 I love this course and I gained a lot of insight in my learning of deep learning models especially from brute coding point of view using three different libraries at the same time (MXNet, Torch, and Keras Tensorflow).
 This course is also associated with UC Berkeley course which is [here](https://courses.d2l.ai/berkeley-stat-157/index.html).

 For those of you who has the time and capital resources, I recommend to follow a sequence of courses that are designed to teach you the entire system thoroughly.
-- Andrew Ng's Coursera Deep Learning Certificate: click [here](https://github.com/yiqiao-yin/Deep-Learning-Coursera)
+- Andrew Ng's Coursera Deep Learning Certificate: click [here](https://github.com/yiqiao-yin/Deep-Learning-Coursera) | Yiqiao Yin's Fundamentals in Neural Networks: click [here](https://wyn-associates.com/education/) and feel free to ask me for free edition.
-- Stanford Website Machine Learning Course - CS 229 Machine Learning: [Course Page](https://stanford.edu/~shervine/teaching/cs-229/)
+- Stanford Website Machine Learning Course - CS229 Machine Learning: [Course Page](https://stanford.edu/~shervine/teaching/cs-229/)
 - Stanford Website Deep Learning Course - CS230 Deep Learning: [Github](https://github.com/afshinea/stanford-cs-230-deep-learning), [Course Page](https://stanford.edu/~shervine/teaching/cs-230/)

 Programming Languages (academic level):